Voultapher/sort-research-rs/writeup/sort_safety/text.md

 Implementing a sort operation with the help of computers goes back to the early 1950s.
 The problem statement is deceptively simple.
 Take a list of elements and use a comparison function that implements a [strict weak ordering](https://en.wikipedia.org/wiki/Weak_ordering#Strict_weak_orderings) to swap elements until it's sorted.
 Now, 70 years later new and more resource-efficient ways to implement this operation are still being discovered.
 It's an active field of study in science, [BlockQuicksort](https://arxiv.org/pdf/1604.06697.pdf) 2016, [ips4o](https://arxiv.org/pdf/1705.02257.pdf) 2017, [pdqsort](https://arxiv.org/pdf/2106.05123.pdf) 2021, [Multiway Powersort](https://arxiv.org/pdf/2209.06909.pdf) 2022, and many more.
 There are various directions science is exploring.
 Efficient sort implementations running single threaded on modern superscalar, out-of-order and speculative CPUs.
 Efficient implementations running on multiple such threads.
 Implementations running on massively parallel in-order GPUs.
 Exploration of better best-case, average-case and worst-case runtime.
 Exploiting existing patterns in the input data.
 Exploration of different characteristics, stable/unstable in-place/allocating and more.
 This analysis focuses on a lesser known and talked about aspect.
 How do implementations deal with a user-defined comparison function that implements arbitrary logic, may not implement a strict weak ordering, may leave the function without returning and can modify values as they are being compared.

-The words sort implementation and sort algorithm, are expressly *not* used interchangeably.
+The words sort implementation and sort algorithm, are explicitly *not* used interchangeably.
 Practically all modern implementations are hybrids, using multiple sort algorithms.

 ## Safe-to-use abstractions